 Edelrid – HMS Bruce Steel FG Carabiner, Silver

-This particular carabiner is made to prevent cross loading.
+This particular carabiner is made to prevent cross-loading.
 The carabiner is strongest when the two opposing forces are distributed at the long edge and the short edge.
 It is at its weakest when the opposing forces are on the gate and its opposing side.
-When belaying, there is a chance that the carabiner will flip to the weak sides that is called cross loading.
+When belaying, there is a chance that the carabiner will flip to the weak sides that are called cross-loading.